Mendudu/Mendudu-scaffold/README.md

 4) Web application is setup and ready to use.
 You now have a frontend project (React) with backend (Mendudu) and LuaSQL driver to connect to database.
 This is a fullstack example project to get started in just a few minutes instead of setting up all by yourself.

 ## This is in the workings and will be announced at our LinkedIn and on our homepage (https://mendudu.com) so keep yourself updated.
-You can also join our Discord to keep yourself updated.
+You can also join our Discord to keep yourself updated link on homepage.